Updated on 23 Jan 2020.

 Postal Fixed deposit has the same features of the bank fixed deposit.
 You can make a tax-saving fixed deposit at any post office across India.

 - Interest is calculated compounded quarterly.

-- Minimum deposit limit is Rs 200 and in multiples of Rs 200.
+- The minimum deposit limit is Rs 200 and in multiples of Rs 200.

 - The deposit cannot be withdrawn prematurely.

-At present, post office offers a higher interest rate on tax saving fixed deposit as compared to the banks.
-For fixed deposit, post office FD is better.
+At present, the post office offers a higher interest rate on tax-saving fixed deposit as compared to the banks.
+For a fixed deposit, post office FD is better.